Giona2/Portable-Assembly-Compiler-Collection/README.md

 * [Future Plans](#future-plans)

 # Description
-This project will eventually hold both the Unimal compiler and the portable assembly assembler, but for now it just holds the portable assembly interpreter
+This project will eventually hold both the Unimal compiler and the portable assembly assembler, but for now it just holds the Portable Assembly Assembler

 # Getting Started
 ## Starting File